 Other modern white supremacist groups, however, propagate their radical stances under the guise of white ethno-nationalism, which seeks to highlight the distinctiveness––rather than the superiority––of the white identity.
 Such groups, which include the League of the South and Identity Evropa, usually claim that white identity is under threat from minorities or immigrants that seek to replace its culture, and seek to promote white ethno-nationalism as a legitimate ideology that belongs in mainstream political spheres.

-Most modern white supremacist groups eschew violent tactics in favor of using demonstrations and propaganda to sway public opinion and portray their ideologies as legitimate.
+Many modern white supremacist groups eschew violent tactics in favor of using demonstrations and propaganda to sway public opinion and portray their ideologies as legitimate.
 However, their racial elitist ideologies have nonetheless spurred affiliated individuals to become involved in violent altercations.

 White supremacist groups often target youth for recruitment through propaganda campaigns on university campuses and social media platforms.
 White supremacists have long utilized Internet forums and websites to connect, organize, and propagate their extremist messages.